-Charles walked over to Lila, hovered atop her a moment and then pressed his lips to her forehead.
+Charles walked over to Lila, hovered atop her a moment and then pressed his lips to her forehead, he paused there for a moment.
 “Okay honey,” he whispered.

 Charles let out a puff of air through upturned lips.
 “I’m sure they’ll bring him soon.”
 He walked across the floor retrieving her leather overnight bag from the bottom of the small armoire.
 “Try to get some rest while you can,” Charles said passing out the door.

 Katie spent the night once again at Nana’s house, she was still in her bed when the phone rang at seven in the morning; Katie made no attempt to get up.

 “Katie,” she heard Nana calling out.
 “It’s a boy!
 Katie, come quick!”